MeqdadDev/solid-principles/python/README.md

 Verifying code: 123456789.
 ```

-Everything works fine and it's OK for now.
+Everything works fine and Mohammad was satisfied for now.

 -------